Best drive Defensive & Advance Driving School

 Tips to Improve Your Score Before Test Day

-Here are some simple ways to prepare:
+Here are some simple steps to take to prepare:

-Practice maneuvers calmly
+• Practice maneuvers calmly

-Ask your instructor for mock tests
+• Ask your instructor for mock tests

 FAQs About What You Are Scored During a Driving Test